mistydemeo/sublime_freya/README.md

 Freya
 =====

-Sublime Text / TextMate theme adapted from [Freya][freya], my favourite vim colour scheme.
+Sublime Text / TextMate color scheme adapted from [Freya][freya], my favourite vim colour scheme.
 It's a lovely dark scheme with warm, low-contrast colours that looks like this:

 ![Screenshot of Freya in MacVim](screenshot.png)